Key points to consider in the pharmacological management of end-of-life (terminal) symptoms include:

 - Identify the cause of problems and then manage in the context of the patient's preferences: remembering some things are irreversible and are a part of the dying process.

-- The medicines listed throughout this app are in line with those endorsed by Australian and New Zealand Society of Palliative Medicine (ANZSPM) within the Community End-of-Life Medication List (61kb pdf).
+- The medicines listed throughout this app are in line with those endorsed by Caring at Home and the Australian and New Zealand Society of Palliative Medicine (ANZSPM) within the Community End-of-Life Medicines List (168kb pdf).

 Prescribing guidance for end-of life symptoms